apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 The following settings are to be loaded by the CAS configuration server, which bootstraps the entire CAS running context.
 They are to be put inside the `src/main/resources/bootstrap.properties`.
+See [this guide](Configuration-Management.html) for more info.

 ### Native

+Load settings from external properties/yaml configuration files.

 ```properties
 # spring.profiles.active=native